Stephen Toriello, LCSW/LICSW

 • The Interdependence Project Meditation Teacher Training

-I offer a limited number of reduced fee slots for clients who cannot afford the full fee.
+I reserve a limited number of reduced fee slots for clients who cannot afford the full fee.
+Please reach out to inquire about availability.

-I do not accept any insurance, but I can provide superbills for you to submit to your insurance company if you have out-of-network benefits.
+If you have out-of-network insurance benefits, I can provide superbills for you to submit to your insurance company.

 Notice: Your Right to a Good Faith Estimate